FND/tiddlywiki-svn-mirror/association/serversides/cctiddly/Trunk/README.txt

 4 ..
 Then you should be able to access ccTiddly over HTTP. eg :

 http://127.0.0.1/cctiddly

+Serverside Plugins (NEW to version 1.8)

+By default all the serverside plugins are disabled.
+To enable a plugin you need edit config.php and REMOVE the plugin name from the $tiddlyCfg['plugins_disabled'] array.
+It can be found at aproximately line 19.

+$tiddlyCfg['plugins_disabled'] = array(
+	"createPackages",
+	"lifestream",
+	"OpenID",
+	"Portlet",
+	"seo",
+	"SkinnyTiddlers",
+	"WordpressMigration"
+);

 If you have any questions please contact :